the-fittest/serverless-step-function-sync/README.md

 ## Credits and inspiration

-This plugin is based on the work of [notanmay](https://github.com/notanmay) and [jappurohit041](https://github.com/jappurohit041/) work at the awesome [serverless-step-functions](https://github.com/serverless-operations/serverless-step-functions).
+This plugin is based on the work of [notanmay](https://github.com/notanmay) and [jappurohit041](https://github.com/jappurohit041/) at the awesome [serverless-step-functions](https://github.com/serverless-operations/serverless-step-functions).

 ## License